armory/documentation/_spinnaker/operator.md

 Before you start, ensure the following requirements are met:

-- Your Kubernetes cluster is version 1.13 or later.
+- Your Kubernetes cluster runs version 1.13 or later.
 - You have admission controllers enabled in Kubernetes (`-enable-admission-plugins`).
 - You have `ValidatingAdmissionWebhook` enabled in the kube-apiserver.
 Alternatively, you can pass the `--disable-admission-controller` parameter to the to the `deployment.yaml` file that deploys the operator.
 - You have admin rights to install the Custom Resource Definition (CRD) for Operator.